cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-bash.md

 ### Agenda
 * Homework Check
-* A brief introduction to Linux
+* A brief introduction to OS and Linux
 * The Shell
 * Be able to Navigate through the file system
 * Work with Files and Directories